January 11th, 2026

 Scripture Focus

-Romans 12:1–5 (NKJV) — “Present your bodies a living sacrifice… and do not be conformed to this world, but be transformed by the renewing of your mind…”
+“I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
+And do not be conformed to this world, but be transformed by the renewing of your mind…”

 ⸻